 The danger of uncontrolled Diascience is such that some Kaeki make it their life’s goal to seek out others of their kind, particularly children, in order to help them cope with their abilities.
 What Kaeki culture exists is the result of such pilgrims and their ‘apprentices’.
 In some places the Kaeki are welcomed and new Kaeki are handed over readily, either out of hope for future benefit or fear of immediate repercussions.
 In other locales the Kaeki are viewed with suspicion and hatred, forced to remain hidden from the populace lest they be hunted or enslaved.
 The random nature of Kaeki birth means that many stories end poorly for Kaeki children born to such locales.

-Kaeki are gifted at learning mortal languages and rapidly develop native fluency with even short exposure.
+Kaeki are gifted at learning mortal languages and rapidly develop native fluency with in half the time of humans and other species.
 This is largely attributed to their supposed relationship to the Vox, who was the first to give humanity language and then, later, the Lingua Arcana.